 - Whole, raw almonds usually take 24 hours in my oven at its lowest setting.

 - Katie’s notes: Obviously, make sure you don’t need your oven during that time (although you could take the nuts out to bake something and then put them back in).

-I figure it adds about a dollar a batch to run a dehydrator for 12 hours, almonds double that.
-I have a gas oven, which is less expensive than electric, so again I figure I need to add 50 cents per batch if I kill the enzymes.
+I figure it adds about a dollar a batch to run a dehydrator for 12 hours, almonds double that since they take twice as long.
+I have a gas oven, which is less expensive than electric in my area, so again I figure I need to add 50 cents per batch if I kill the enzymes.

 Once I tried to pack too many cookie sheets in the oven to be more efficient, but stacking one on top of the other made my walnuts turn black.
 Yikes.
 They weren’t burnt at all, just black.
 So don’t stack cookie sheets up!
 You can do the math to figure out how much moolah your crispy nuts add to the price of a snack with my “How Much do Appliances Cost to Run?” post.

 Does a Dehydrator Use More Energy Than an Oven?

 According to my appliance cost post, an oven costs between 10-25 cents/hour at 350F.
 When I compared two dehydrators, I found that the Excalibur 9-tray model, which I have, costs 61 cents for 12 hours.
 If almonds take 3-4 hours to finish in a 350F degree oven, that’s $0.30-1.00 for a batch.
 The Excalibur 9-tray can fit at least three times as many nuts, and even if it takes 48 hours for almonds, that’s about $2.44.